November 5, 2025

 Break-in vs. genuine discomfort

-Fresh mattresses can feel board-stiff for up to 30 nights because foams haven’t relaxed yet.
-Before making drastic changes, log your comfort levels nightly and mark when the mattress was delivered.
-If pain improves steadily, keep going; if it plateaus or worsens after three weeks, move to the strategies below.
+Fresh mattresses can feel board-stiff for up to 30 nights because foams have not relaxed yet.
+Before drastic changes, log nightly comfort, note delivery date, and check your base.
+If pain improves week by week, keep going; if it plateaus or worsens after three weeks, move to the strategies below.

 Method 1: Warm the materials